Apply Now via GradApp, our online application system!

 - 1 semester of mathematics (preferably calculus)

 - The Graduate Record Examination (GRE) standardized aptitude test.
-The average cumulative GRE score of admitted students over the past two years was 1170.
+The average verbal/quantitative GRE scores of admitted students over the past two years were 167/168.

 - Prior experience in a research laboratory is highly desirable, although not required.